Kerry W. Dietz, Artistic Director, began his formal music training at the age of seven (piano) and his

 Shirl Lord has had a passion for handbells since 1973.
 As a Vocal Music Education major from the

 University of Delaware, Shirl found handbells to be an additional way to express her love for music.
-She

-sons and her husband, Dirk's, son and daughter.
+her husband, Dirk's, son and daughter.

 Susan Rippin began ringing bells in the summer of 1994.
 She has rung with the St. Paul Ringers and

 Chancel Ringers from St Paul's United Methodist Church in Wilmington, DE.
-She has also done small
+She has also done

-ensemble ringing in a handbell quartet.
+small ensemble ringing in a handbell quartet.
 When she is not ringing, Sue is a Research Chemist at

 TetraLogic Pharmaceuticals in Malvern, PA where she is working on anti-cancer therapies.